sahib/libmunin/doc/index.rst

     # We can now use to do useful stuff like recomnendations:
     pass

-Oh, oh.
-That was a lot of stuff for a small example.
-That's because ``libmunin`` is really freaking modular. :)
+That was quite a lot to grok for a *small* example.
 Don't worry we discuss every bit of this in the documentation.

 =============================